 Chatham University Criminology (CRM)

-Criminology is the scientific study of crime and delinquency.
-Criminologists use concepts, theories, and methods from the social and behavioral sciences (sociology, criminal justice, political science, legal studies) to explore the causes and consequences of criminal behavior and juvenile delinquency.
-Criminologists study the effects of legal and social policies, analyze data on crime perpetration and victimization, design and assess crime prevention and control models, and evaluate offender treatment programs.
-The program offers a major and minor in criminology.
-Completing the criminology major prepares students for graduate study in criminology, criminal justice, law, or other social/ behavioral sciences; and for entry-level positions in law enforcement, legal, correctional, or human services agencies.
+Criminology is the scientific study of crime, its causes, and methods of prevention.
+Criminologists use concepts, theories, and methods from social and behavioral sciences-sociology, psychology, political science, legal studies, history, and criminal justice-to explore the causes and consequences of criminal behavior.
+Our criminology program is based on social justice principles and will challenge students to: analyze data on crime perpetration and victimization; examine the impact of social inequality on definitions and control of human behavior; examine the impact of legal/social policies on criminal behavior; and examine and evaluate crime prevention, control models, and treatment offender programs.
+Our program offers both a major and minor.
+Completing a criminology major will prepare students for continued graduate study in criminology, law, or other social/behavioral sciences or for entry-level positions in human service, legal, correctional, and law enforcement agencies.